HikariLight/Briefer/README.md

 ## Features
 ### Simplifier
 Takes all the useful content out of the original page and presents it in a well-designed page, taking out all the pop-ups and ads in the process.
 Also can bypass some paywalls.
-(Tested on Reuters, New York Times).
+(Tested on: Reuters, New York Times).

 ### Summariser
 Skims through the article and extracts the most imporant sentences.